With Psy and currency swaps, South Korea grabs global influence

-Its most recent effort to leverage brand "Korea" - three currency swap deals worth more than $20 billion (12.3 billion pounds) that were announced this month.
+Its most recent effort to leverage brand "Korea" - three currency swap deals worth more than $20 billion that were announced this month.

 South Korea had the seventh largest currency reserves in the world at the end of August, worth $331.1 billion, according to the Bank of Korea.
 It can easily afford to match cultural diplomacy with economic muscle as it competes with Japan and China for influence.